dalemorson/llama-2-llama-index-api/README.md

-# Llama 2 Security Insights API
+# Llama 2 Llama Index API
-An experimental self-hosted instance of Llama 2 for providing cyber security insights and context.
+An experimental self-hosted instance of Llama 2 using LlamaIndex for providing cyber security insights and context.

 <!-- TOC -->